After the Ball

 In the song, an old man explains to his niece that he never married after seeing his sweetheart kissing another man at a ball.
 He left, and refusing to hear her explanation, WK only to find out years later that it was her brother.
 SS Harris got the idea from a dance in Chicago where he saw two lovers get in a fight and leave separately.
 SF

 The song “exemplifies the sentimental ballads published before 1920, whose topics were frequently babies, separation, and death.”
-WK It “is sometimes credited with beginning the commercial exploitation of popular music.”
+WK It has “a memorable, tearjerking chorus in the form of a story constructed for middle-class ladies to learn on their parlour pianos.”
+LW It “is sometimes credited with beginning the commercial exploitation of popular music.”
 SF Before 1893, most songs became regional hits and then word spread, but the aggressive marketing behind “After the Ball” set a new standard.
-SS According to Songfacts.com, it was the first song to sell a million copies of sheet music.
-SF It would go on to rack up five million in sales, becoming the best seller in Tin Pan Alley’s history.
+SS It was the first song to sell a million copies of sheet music, SF eventually racking up five million and becoming the best seller in Tin Pan Alley’s history.
 WK Tin Pan Alley was the name given to a group of 19th century and early 20th century music publishers and songwriters in New York City.

 The song resurfaced in 1927 when it was used in the groundbreaking musical Show Boat.
 Norma Terris performed it during its original Broadway run and Irene Dunne performed it for the 1936 film version.
 It was made into a film again in 1951 and performed by Kathryn Grayson.
 WK In 1940, it was featured in the biographical musical film Lillian Russell and performed by Alice Faye.
 WK It has also been performed by Nat “King” Cole, Bing Crosby, Guy Lombardo, Julie London, and Lawrence Welk.
 WK